nuwank-swivel/swivel-portal/docs/project-brief.md

 ## Backend (.NET) implementation notes

-1. Use .NET 9 and create an ASP.NET Core Web API.
+1. Using .NET 9 with ASP.NET Core Minimal API approach in `src/backend/`.
 2. Use Microsoft.Identity.Web for Azure AD token validation.
 3. Seed the `SeatConfig` table on first run with a sensible default (e.g., 50) via EF Core migrations or startup code.
 Allow overriding via API.
 4. Use EF Core (Code First) for PoC.
 Add migrations for the tables above.
 5. For capacity operations, use transactions and locking as noted in concurrency section.
+6. Group API endpoints by feature using extension methods to maintain clean Program.cs.

 ## Telemetry and logging